1. Location Contact Module

 Here’s a quick video tutorial on how to add and edit a location contact:

-Once you have opened the location that you wish to add contact information to, click the Location Details sub-menu on the left-hand side of your screen.
+Once you have opened the location that you wish to add contact information to, click the Location Contacts sub-menu on the left-hand side of your screen.

 2. Existing Contact(s)